saylerb/idea-box/README.md

 ### Description

-This project was an exercise in building a single page CRUD application.
+This project was an exercise in building a single page CRUD application with JavaScript.
 It's a Rails application for the backend database, and uses jQuery and AJAX for the frontend.
-This project was my first experience writing a javascript-focused application with heavy DOM manipulation using jQuery.
+This project was my first experience writing a JavaScript-focused application with heavy DOM manipulation using jQuery.
+I wrote it in ES6 and I also explored using capybara-webkit for testing the JavaScript .

 ### Usage